wpsharks/ubuntu-bootstrap/README.md

 ---

-- `--CFG_CONFIG_FILE=[file path]` This is unrelated to the installer.
+- `--CFG_CONFIG_FILE=/app/.config.json` This is unrelated to the installer.
 It's for any purpose you like. e.g., To help you configure a web-based application that will run on this VM.
 The value that you set here becomes a global environment variable that your application can consume in any way you like.
 It is expected to be a config file path however.

 ---